nerdcringe/SpinUp/README.md

 - Parameters: double *angle* (degrees), double *maxSpeed* (percent) , int *timeoutMillis* (milliseconds)

-- Description: Turn to a certain angle relative to the starting angle of the robot based on a PID algorithm.
+- Description: Turn to a certain angle relative to the starting angle.
+The speed is based on a PID algorithm to limit overshoot.
 Limit the output speed of the PID to a certain maximum speed.
 Exit if timeoutMillis is specified and the timer runs out.